Regenleif's Guide to Druiding

 Rings: Skill Points + Skill Direct Boosts > Skill Points/Skill Direct Boosts > Focus = Vitality = Health > Energy Regeneraton > Health Regeneration > Armor > Damage

+Of course, it's up to you to decide how much you should follow that guideline -- a necklace adding 500 focus is probably better than a necklace adding 5 energy regeneration!
 You may notice that Energy Regeneration usually has top spots -- Druids have severe energy issues, which you will find out soon enough...
-Energy regeneration is critical.
+Energy regeneration gear is critical.

 Note that elemental damage from gear ONLY affects your auto attack, NOT your skills: